CHTC/chtc-website-source/_uw-research-computing/file-avail-largedata.md

 By default, any new or changed files in the top-level directory are transferred to your working directory on `/home`.
 If you have large output files, this is undesirable.

-Large outputs should be transferred to staging using the same file transfer protocols in conjunction with `transfer_output_remaps`.
+Large outputs should be transferred to staging using the same file transfer protocols in HTCondor's `transfer_output_remaps` option:

 ```
 transfer_output_files = file1, file2